 - 36. Student progression will be considered at the end of each term.
 The main progression point for postgraduate students will be at the end of the taught part of the programme.
 However, interim progression decisions will be taken where a student has achieved insufficient credit or does not have the academic prerequisites to continue.
 Students who have received grades of NS in all modules in a term will normally be required to withdraw. - 37.
 The Student Progress Panel oversees student progression.
-A student has the right to appeal against a decision of the Student Progress Panel, in line with the Academic Appeals Procedure. - 38.
+A student has the right to appeal against a decision of the Student Progress Panel, in line with the Academic AppealsProcedure. - 38.
 Standard progression at the end of the taught part of the programme is completion of 120 credits with passing grades.
-Such students will be eligible to proceed to the dissertation or project. - 39.
-Students who have passed at least 100 credits at the end of the taught programme, and have a grade of MF in no more than 20 credits, will be permitted to proceed to the dissertation or project, but will be required to be reassessed in the failed module at the next available opportunity. - 40.
+Such students will be eligible to proceed to the dissertation or project.

+- 39. Students who have passed at least 100 credits at the end of the taught programme, and have a grade of MF in no more than 20 credits for which there is a reassessment attempt still available, will be permitted to proceed to the dissertation or project.
+They must pass the failed module at the reassessment diet in order to be considered for the award of a Master's degree. - 40.
 All other students will be unable to progress to the dissertation or project until they have completed any reassessment and passed 120 credits.
-Students who have not passed 120 credits after reassessment will normally be withdrawn from study, and awarded a Postgraduate Certificate, if eligible.

-41. Those following a degree programme on a part-time basis will progress on the same basis as above, will be expected to pass at least half the credit for which they have registered in each academic year, and must be able to complete within the maximum period of study.
+Students who have not passed 120 credits after reassessment will normally be withdrawn from study, and awarded a Postgraduate Certificate, if eligible. - 41.
+Those following a degree programme on a part-time basis will progress on the same basis as above, will be expected to pass at least half the credit for which they have registered in each academic year, and must be able to complete within the maximum period of study.